danielbarter/personal-website-code/content/markdown/CV.md

 ## Bio

-I am a software engineer, working in scientific and high performance computing, mostly writing simulators.
-I have worked on simulators for
+I am a scientist, working in high performance computing.
+I have built simulators for

 - 2D gapped topological phases of matter
 - Lithium and Magnesium ion batteries